Westwood, Los Angeles

-Westwood is a commercial and residential neighborhood in the northern central portion of the Westside region of Los Angeles, California.
+Westwood is a commercial and residential neighborhood in the northern central portion of the Westside region of the city of Los Angeles, California.
 It is the home of the University of California, Los Angeles (UCLA).
 Bordering the campus on the south is Westwood Village, a major regional district for shopping, dining, movie theaters, and other entertainment.

 Wilshire Boulevard through Westwood is a major corridor of condominium towers, on the eastern end and of Class A office towers, on the western end.
 Westwood also has residential areas of multifamily and single family housing, including exclusive Holmby Hills.
 The neighborhood was developed starting in 1919, and UCLA opened in 1929, while Westwood Village was built up starting in 1929 through the 1930s.

 Geography

 According to the Westwood Neighborhood Council, the Westwood Homeowners Association, and the Los Angeles Times Mapping L.A. project, Westwood is bounded by:

 Sub-neighborhoods

 Westwood Village is immediately south of the UCLA campus, bounded by LeConte, Gayley, Thornton (between Lindbrook and Wilshire: Glendon) and Wilshire Boulevard.
 Westwood Village north of Wilshire is an on-street shopping, dining and entertainment district that was planned in the 1920s - the second such district ever to be built in the nation's history.
 It was planned by Janss and businesses started to open in 1929.
 It was the Westside's busiest such district through the 1980s.

 A portion of Holmby Hills, home to the Playboy Mansion, south of Sunset Blvd., east of both Beverly Glen Bl. and Comstock Av., and west of the L.A.
 Country Club, is within Westwood.
 The northern section of Holmby Hills is part of Bel Air.
 Together, Holmby Hills, Bel Air and Beverly Hills form the "Platinum Triangle" of Los Angeles.

 North Westwood Village (or North Village) consists mainly of multifamily residential units where many UCLA students live, west of Gayley, north of Weyburn, and east of Veteran aves.

-Tehrangeles, also known as "Little Persia", refers to the large number of Persian restaurants, grocery stores, book stores, art galleries, travel agencies, and rug stores along Westwood Boulevard that has served as a cultural hub for the Persian community in Los Angeles since the 1960s.
+Tehrangeles, also known as "Little Persia", refers to the large number of Persian restaurants, grocery stores, bookstores, art galleries, travel agencies, and rug stores along Westwood Boulevard that has served as a cultural hub for the Persian community in Los Angeles since the 1960s.